 By way of illustration, the purchase agreement may contain a warranty to the effect that the business is not involved in any litigation.
-To the extent that the business is involved in litigation, then the seller can disclose details of it to the buyer and the buyer cannot subsequently claim that the warranty is untrue.
+To the extent that the business is involved in litigation then the seller can disclose details of it to the buyer and the buyer cannot subsequently claim that the warranty is untrue.

-Where required, we will review any disclosure letter produced by the seller and help ensure that you understand the disclosures that are being made within it.
+Where required, we will put together a disclosure letter for you and help ensure that all relevant disclosures have been made to the buyer.